IRL2/nanover-protocol/README.md

     python -m pytest python-libraries -n auto -m 'not serial' python -m pytest python-libraries -n0 -m 'serial'

+The test suite contains a utility test that will open the default NanoVer port and not close it properly.
+Such behaviour can cause other tests to fail because they need to port and it is unavailable.
+To activate the `test_leak_default_port` utility test, set the `NANOVER_PRT_LEAK` environment variable to `pass` or `fail`.
+The utility test will pass or fail based on the value of the environment variable.
+The test won't be defined if the environment variable is not set or if it is set to any other value.

 ## Running the examples

 ### ASE IMD Simulations